Reycho/Computer-Vision-for-Internship/SAM2 Tracking/README.md

 This project provides a command-line script to track multiple objects in an image sequence using the **Segment Anything 2 (SAM2)** model.
 It initializes objects on the first frame using bounding box prompts from a JSON file and leverages SAM2's built-in video tracking capabilities to propagate the masks through the entire sequence.

-The script outputs a directory of annotated images (with both masks and bounding boxes), a JSON Lines file with frame-by-frame tracking data, and a final video compiling the results.

 ## Demo of Results

 The tracker successfully identifies and follows multiple objects throughout the video sequence.